TheAlgorithms/Algorithms-Explanation/en/Basic Math/Find the maximum number.md

 # Find (Maximum)

-Find the maximum number from a list of given numbers
+Find the maximum number from a list of given numbers.

 ## Applications

-By finding the maximum number in a list we can perform many operations based on this.
+By finding the maximum number in a list, we can perform many operations based on this.

 Uses:

 - Sort our records based on the largest value.
 - Makes our process of finding a particular item easy.
 - If we are able to find out and sort our records based on